Search Engine Relevancy Explained

 Taking an in-depth look into how engine scoring offers unparalleled insights for fine tuning your search accuracy algorithms.

-At Search Technologies, we pride ourselves in bringing frresh ideas to our customer's search projects.
-This means providing innovative solutions to current challenges, and new ways to use search engines to gain business advantage.
+At Search Technologies, we pride ourselves in bringing fresh ideas to our customer's search projects.
+This means providing innovative solutions to current challenges, and new ways to use search engines to gain business advantages.

 Search Technologies provides a wide range of search engine implementation services, from architecture and design through to implementation, testing, support and managed services.